PhilipYip1988/python-tutorials/004_python_fundamental_datatypes/readme.md

 The return value of this function is an integer.

-Care should be taken when working with different datatypes, esspecially when one datatype looks like another datatype.
+Care should be taken when working with different datatypes, especially when one datatype looks like another datatype.
 An example can be made comparing the function of the ```+``` operator with strings and integer data:

 ```
 "hello" + "world"